 Thus, the benefits of cognitive behavioral therapy had been evaluated in the last few decades and the results show real promises.

 The scientists further explained why cognitive behavioral therapy works.
-This therapy involves psychological consultations that help the patient to change their perception about pain.
+This therapy involves psychological consultations that help the patient to change their perception of pain.
 Patients learn new ways to relax and cope with head pain and learn how to be in control of the pain rather than being anxious when getting the symptoms.
 This therapy also involves biofeedback, a device that causes relaxation and monitors vital signs such as blood pressure, respiratory rate and pulse.

 Who Benefits the Most from Cognitive Behavioral Therapies?

-An older study, published in 2004 in “Expert Review of Neuroptherapeutics” reviewed several meta-analyses and other scientific papers and also concluded that behavioral therapies such as relaxation, biofeedback and cognitive therapies are valuable for both children and adults for managing chronic migraines.
+An older study, published in 2004 in “Expert Review of Neurotherapeutics” reviewed several meta-analyses and other scientific papers and also concluded that behavioral therapies such as relaxation, biofeedback and cognitive therapies are valuable for both children and adults for managing chronic migraines.
 Some studies found that they are as effective as the prescription drugs commonly prescribed for this condition.
 Better results had been found when these therapies were used in combination with prescription pills.

-It makes sense to see psychological techniques, such as cognitive therapy, improve chronic migraines, considering that stress is a well-known and an extremely common trigger for a migraine attack.
+It makes sense to see psychological techniques, such as cognitive therapy, improve chronic migraines, considering that stress is a well-known and extremely common trigger for a migraine attack.
 Stress and anxiety are also experienced during and after an episode of head pain as well.
 Cognitive therapy is effective and, unlike prescription drugs, has no side effects.
 Thus, it is ideal for children and teens.
-Recently, Medline indicates special warnings about amitriptyline and suggests that it should not be used for people under the age of 18 (although in some cases a doctor may prescribe it), since this drug had been associated with suicidal behavior in children and younger adults.
+Recently, Medline indicates special warnings about amitriptyline and suggests that it should not be used for people under the age of 18 (although in some cases a doctor may prescribe it) since this drug had been associated with suicidal behavior in children and younger adults.